KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Authorisation.md

 A properly configured firewall allows for a private network (aka **intranet**) to be set up such that all external traffic is blocked and only authenticated and authorised users are able to access it.
-Since the users on a private network are generally trusted and expected to keep information on the network con- fidential, there are usually fewer concerns about unauthorised access when sharing data on a private network.
+Since the users on a private network are generally trusted and expected to keep information on the network confidential, there are usually fewer concerns about unauthorised access when sharing data on a private network.

 Conversely, a public network such as the Internet allows anyone to connect to it and share data.
 Since public